nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * 1b1.
 SOCket shows an error message, listing all the wrong tags.

   * 1b2.
-SOCket request to delete all the contacts under the correct tags
+SOCket request to delete all the contacts under the correct tags.

     Use case resumes from step 2.